 - Restaurants: Spica.
 We loved this no-frills bistronomic restau where everything was happening on the plate.
 Memorable seasonal dishes of local asparagus, cured ham and perfect egg (oeuf parfait) and veal stew.
 More upmarket is the Michelin 2-starred William Frachot at l’Hostellerie du Chapeau Rouge (was fully booked when we arrived – so book ahead) and Loiseau des Ducs.

 Many more possibilities at the Cité de la Gastronomie, such as Le Comptoir de la Cité.
-We adored this relaxed style, seated at the bar and frankly, great value.
+We adored this relaxed style, seated at the bar and frankly, great value for both lunch or dinner.
 Watch the chefs in swift action, preparing local specialities with a twist.
 Try dishes such as oeufs en Meurette (eggs poached in a Burgundy wine sauce with bacon), Boeuf Bourguignon, Coq au Vin.
 Excellent choice of matching wines by the glass.
+Reservations necessary as popular;

 - Bakeries/Pâtisseries: Aux Délices de la Chouette for gougères au fromage, Jonathan Pautet for his Craquant Café Noisettes, raspberry St Honoré and macarons, Franck Pourrier (Aurélien Duvoie) also for macarons – to be continued 🙂

 - Ice Cream: It’s not difficult to find great ice cream in Dijon – the best according to locals is from Simone et Maurice (we confirmed!) and Franck Pourrier.